 Will Carroll has covered NFL injury news and injuries in sports for more than 20 years and has written four books, including the newly published “The Science of Football”.
 He also consults with several pro teams.
 Will is currently the Director of Bioanalytics for Northstarr, a sports science startup company.Editor’s Note

-Latest News On Tua Tagovailoa Concussion Recovery And Investigation
+Latest NFL Injury News: Tua Tagovailoa Concussion Recovery

 The saga has been well documented elsewhere, leading to things like this story from Alex Smith and a full investigation into the process that led Tua Tagovailoa and the Dolphins to this place and time.
-If we can, let’s ignore all that and discuss everything else, including Tagovailoa’s availability and why this is important.
+If we can, let’s ignore all that and discuss everything else.

 Concussions are an invisible injury.
 When a leg breaks or a ligament tears, it’s visible, even if we need to use technology to see it.
 There’s very little available technology that allows us to see healing in the brain or the long term injuries that it carries.

-Every team and coaching staff must trust in their medical staff, and ruling Tua out at the start of the week now goes directly against that.
-Perhaps it’s just an abundance of caution.
+Every team and coaching staff must trust in their medical staff, and ruling Tua out at the start of the week earlier this season went directly against that.
+Perhaps it was just an abundance of caution.
 I’m not saying Tagovailoa would have definitely passed through the concussion protocol, but deviating from the weekly protocols would go against the current system.
 The only thing that should cause that is a complete breakdown in the trust.
-There have been no indications that this is the case, but one consultant has also already been fired.
+There were no indications that this is the case, but one consultant was also fired.

-Tagovailoa even testified on Tuesday afternoon in the probe into his Week 3 handling, which would certainly indicate that he’s doing well mentally.
-That goes against the idea that he’s not progressing well from the concussion and should be going through steps of the protocol.
-I am all for caution here, especially given the possibility that Tagovailoa had multiple concussions in a short period of time.
+Tagovailoa even testified in the probe into his Week 3 handling, which would certainly indicate that he’s doing well mentally.
+That went against the idea that he’s not progressing well from the concussion and should be going through steps of the protocol.
+I was all for caution, especially given the possibility that Tagovailoa had multiple concussions in a short period of time.

-Why Did Tua’s Fingers Lock Up After Getting Hit?
+Why Did Tua’s Fingers Lock Up After Getting Hit on TNF?

-So why did Tua’s fingers freeze in such an awkward, scary position after suffering a concussion Thursday night?
+So why did Tua’s fingers freeze in such an awkward, scary position after suffering a concussion on Thursday Night Football against the Bengals?
 It’s called a fencing response.
 The brain and the spinal cord get short-circuited.
 What they do is protect the body by shooting out.
 The benefit, basically, is that you don’t fall on your face.

 What you saw with his fingers was just the electrical signals going nuts.
 When it gets hit that hard, when the spinal column gets a shock, the spinal cord just shuts down for a little bit and, kind of, reboots.